Ashley-Lau/OLYM-ONE/README.md

 # added time and date picker into host game item, but seems to be bugged // solved
 # signup page done and its sibei swee now
 # did layout of profile screen
+# updated the referee screen, looks the fking same as the game screen, and the referee item is the same as the profile page LOL